h4sh5/sshoq/README.md

 Once you have an SSHOQ server running, you can connect to it using the SSHOQ client similarly to what you did with your classical SSHv2 tool.

-Biggest difference is that the URL path has to match between the client and the server.
+Biggest difference is that the **URL path has to match between the client and the server**.
 This prevents bruteforcing attacks when attackers don't know what the url path is.

 ### Private-key authentication
 You can connect to your SSHOQ server at my-server.example.org listening on `/my-secret-path` using the private key located in `~/.ssh/id_rsa` with the following command: